 Step 4: Fire it up

-Start the car with the good battery, then try to start the dead car.
-If it refuses to start, its battery may be too far gone to take a jump, or it might need more time to charge.
-Let the running car idle for a minute or two and try again.
-But, if the engine spins without firing, you may have other problems unrelated to your battery.
+From here, start the car with the “good battery,” then try to start the dead car.
+If unsuccessful, you either have a faulty battery, or it may need more time to charge.
+Let the running car continue to idle for a few minutes and try again.
+If the engine spins without firing, you could have other problems.

-If the car fires up, leave it running while you disconnect the cables.
-Making sure not to let the clamps touch while any part of the cable is still attached to a battery; disconnect them in the reverse order you attached them in, starting with the black clamp clipped to the car being jumped, and ending with the red clamp on the positive terminal.
+Should the car fire up, leave it running and disconnect the cables.
+Do not let the clamps touch while any part of the cable is attached to the battery.
+Disconnect them in the reverse order.
+Start with the black clamp attached to the car being jumped, and end with the red clamp on the positive terminal.

-Once the cables are disconnected, keep your car running and drive it for at least 15 minutes to give the alternator enough time to charge the battery.
-Keep the jumper cables handy in case you end up needing them again, too.
-If you have to ask for a jump every day, and if you know your battery is good, you likely have an alternator problem.
+Once disconnected, keep your car running.
+Drive it for at least 15 minutes giving the alternative time to charge the battery.
+Keep the cables handy in case you end up needing them again, too.
+If you ask for a jump every day, and you know your battery is in good shape, you could have an alternator problem.